T4 Dissemination and Implementation Research in Health:

 De-implementation: Introduction to the

-importance and state of the field of de-implementation and mis-implementation (39) strategies and
+importance and state of the field of de-implementation (39) strategies and

 emerging issues involved in helping organizations to discontinue harmful,